softindex/datakernel/examples/remote-key-value-storage/README.md

 ## Purpose
-In this guide we will create a remote key-value storage using RPC.
-App will have 2 basic operations: "put" and "get"
+In this guide we will create a remote key-value storage using [RPC module](https://github.com/softindex/datakernel/tree/master/cloud-rpc).
+App will have 2 basic operations: "put" and "get".

 ## Introduction
 During writing distributed application the common concern is what protocol to use for communication.
 There are two main